Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code
 Just clone the repo to your CMD using git clone
-Use gud night 🌃 and good morning 🌄 and good
+Use gud night 🌃 and good morning 🌄 and good afternoon 🌻

 **Use your preferred IDE**